Current Awareness Strategy Blog

 What is the overall strategy of your organisation?

 It’s easy to get stuck thinking about day-to-day operations and lose sight of the big picture.
 It's important to think about what outstanding work has been done over the past year and how it's brought value to your organisation.
-Sometimes, it might be necessary to reallocate existing funds in order to better reflect priorities that have shifted within your organisation.
+Sometimes, it might be necessary to reallocate existing funds to better reflect priorities that have shifted within your organisation.

-Doing things differently: The past couple of years has changed everything and we can recognise the benefits of listening to - and creating a workplace for - the next generation.
+Doing things differently: The past couple of years have changed everything and we can recognise the benefits of listening to - and creating a workplace for - the next generation.
 Why is your firm worth the effort?
 Ultimately, it’s about convincing management that they can do things differently, and get everyone involved and invested in the future.

 Dealing with disruption: Disruption can be a force for creation or destruction.
 Some of the most interesting examples of corporate collapse have been because of their lack of imagination in the face of change.
 Take Blockbusters and Netflix, or even Kodak and the brave new world of social media!
 As the HBR noted